 - Resources.
 Configuration Audit policies are defined at multiple levels of a SaaS service.
 For example, with SharePoint, policies are defined at Account, User, User Group, Site, and Device levels.
 Find your Microsoft 365 Resources on the Resources page, which helps you to understand the compliance, risk, and incidents associated with each resource.

 For IaaS, see Security Configuration Audit for IaaS.

 Configuration Audit for SaaS is enabled automatically when a Microsoft O365 instance is configured for a new tenant.
 For existing customers, the feature is enabled upon release.

 You can disable the feature if it is not required.
 For details, see Enable or Disable Security Configuration Audit for SaaS.

-As a prerequisite, you need Azure Active Directory Premium P1 and Intune licenses.
+As a prerequisite, you need Azure Active Directory Premium P2 licenses.